Node.js

 The framework instance must be exported, otherwise the builder will not recognize it as a function

-export default app;For example, to create an Express app in the directory node-functions/express/*, use [[default]].js as the entry, and all Express-related routing is inside [[default]].js:
+export default app;For example, to create an Express app in the directory cloud-functions/express/*, use [[default]].js as the entry, and all Express-related routing is inside [[default]].js:

 Function Handlers

-Functions Handlers can create custom request handlers for Pages and define RESTful APIs to implement full-stack applications.
+Use Functions Handlers to create custom request handlers for Pages and define RESTful APIs to implement full-stack applications.
 Supported handler methods:

 onRequest(context: EventContext): Response | Promise<Response> | Match HTTP Methods ( GET, POST, PATCH, PUT, DELETE, HEAD, OPTIONS) |